-The increased use of mobile is a key factor behind the effectiveness of SMS remarketing.
+The increased use of mobile is a key factor behind the effectiveness of Cart Abandonment SMS.
 People take them everywhere.
-Indeed, somewhere up to 75% even use their smartphones in the bathroom.
+Indeed, up to 75% even use their smartphones in the bathroom.

-SMS offers a more immediate way to reconnect with customers, simply because they’re likely to see text messages more quickly than emails.
+SMS offers a more immediate way to use remarketing and retargeting tactics simply because they’re likely to see text messages more quickly than emails.

 In addition, people are now much more likely to make a purchase from their phones.
 With mobile retail apps and sites optimized for mobile users, it needn’t be a struggle to buy via mobile.

 Mobile now takes a greater share of online traffic and sales than ever before.
-Stats from Christmas 2016 show that mobile and tablet combined accounted for half of all retail traffic.
+Data from our 2021 Ecommerce Stats Report show that mobile accounted for more than 68% of all retail traffic.

-SaleCycle has used SMS with several clients, and we’ve seen click through rates in excess of those for email (36% vs 3.2%) as well as higher conversion rates.
+We’ve seen click through rates for Cart Abandonment SMS in excess of those for email (36% vs 3.2%) as well as higher conversion rates.

 Firefly was looking for a more immediate way of communicating with visitors who abandonment flight bookings.
 In some cases, flights abandoned were due to leave within days, so speed of response was a key factor.

 Firefly saw its first recovered sale from only the fourth SMS message sent out, and after six weeks SaleCycle had sent approximately 8,000 remarketing SMS messages achieving a click-through rate of 15%.

 The conversion rate (from send) was an impressive 4.5%, much higher than overall conversion rates for the travel sector.